-After severing ties with the original partners of Jazz Fest, Glen Ellyn Chamber of Commerce executive director Gerogia Koch said the decision to dissolve the group and continue a chamber-run jazz event was not about money.
+After severing ties with the original partners of Jazz Fest, Glen Ellyn Chamber of Commerce executive director Gerogia Koch said the and continue a chamber-run jazz event was not about money.

 The yearly summer event was started in an effort to attract foot traffic to downtown Glen Ellyn businesses by creating a garden oasis along Main Street featuring performances by acclaimed jazz musicians.
-But in May, the chamber announced it would continue its own event without the College of DuPage partners and White Space Design following a statement from the college's director of the McAninch Arts Center that stated, "The Glen Ellyn Chamber of Commerce has informed us of its intent to create a new event with an emphasis on raising funds for the chamber."
+But in May, the without the partners and White Space Design following a statement from the college's director of the McAninch Arts Center , "The Glen Ellyn Chamber of Commerce has informed us of its intent to create a new event with an emphasis on raising funds for the chamber."

 Not true, said Koch.
 It's about planning a quality event for the future, she said.

 However, Koch explained the musical event costs nearly $50,000, which in some years ended up costing the chamber money, although she won't say how much.
 In some years there was a profit, which was put back into the next year's event.

 "We're lucky if we break even," she said.